Service Call (Appointment) Scheduling Procedures

 • Related Articles

-• Creating a Service Call with a Location That is Not the Primary Location on the Account
+• Changing the Location On a Service Call to a Location That is Not the Primary Location on the Account

-1. In Autotask, Create the Service call 2.
-Underneath the description, select the location that you'd like to assign (see screenshot) 3.
+1. In Autotask, after a service call as been created using TimeZest as usual, edit the service call.
+2. Underneath the description, select the location that you'd like to assign (see screenshot) 3.
 Save

 • Technician On-Site Appointment Procedures